|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we drive to Khoramabad.
 The city's main attraction is its fortified citadel, known as Falak-ol-aflak, built in the Sassanid era (AD 226-651).
 This impressive landmark served as a fortified castle, a governors residence, a prison and today is a museum.
 We continue on to Dezful for dinner and overnight.

-Today we drive to Susa stopping to visit the Tomb of Daniel, of the lion's den fame, a place of pilgrimage for both the Muslim and Jewish faiths and the Palace of Darius, a UNESCO World Heritage Site, which dates back to 521 BC.
+Today we drive to Susa stopping to visit the Tomb of Daniel, of the lion's den fame, a place of pilgrimage for both the Muslim and Jewish faiths and the Palace of Darius, a UNESCO World Heritage Site which dates back to 521 BC.
 We continue on to the UNESCO World Heritage site of Choqha Zanbil, where we find the largest ziggurat (pyramid) in Mesopotamia, consisting of five towers built inside of each other.
 The pyramid was built 3,300 years ago and contains the ruins of the sacred city of the Elamites.
 See the world's first alphabet inscription and evidence of water channels that brought water from 45 kms away.
 Time permitting, we will visit the impressive water channels of Shushtar, a UNESCO World Heritage site.
-We continue to Ahwaz for dinner and overnight.

-Today we depart for Shiraz, stopping enroute at the Bishapour City that used to be the fortified Temple of Anahita ruins and the Palace of Shapur.
+Today we depart for Kazeroon, stopping enroute at the fortified Temple of Anahita ruins and the Palace of Shapur.
 The ruins include an underground pool (now dried up).
 Nearby, we visit some interesting bas-reliefs depicting victory over the Romans carved along the river in a beautiful mountain setting.
-We continue to Shiraz for dinner and overnight.

 Shiraz is known as the center of Persian culture, the city of poets and gardens.
 Today we visit the Karim Khan Citadel for a panoramic view, followed by time at the Vakil Bazaar and Regent's Mosque that features 48 columns.
 After lunch we visit the Nasir-ol-Molk Mosque to see the beautiful stained glass and blue tiles.
 We also visit the Mausoleums of Saadi & Hafez (two famous Iranian Poets), with time to enjoy the lovely gardens at each location.
 Dinner and overnight in Shiraz.